alpacafluff/thesis-menstrual-calendar/processing/readme.md

 # Data Point Detector Test for Menstrual Calendar (Processing sketch)

+*Created April 4th, 2018*

 This is a computer vision color tracking program that identifies data points on a physical menstrual calendar.
 Part of María del Pilar Gomez Ruiz's Thesis Project for the Interactive Telecommunications Program at NYU Tisch School of the Arts

-This sketch was built with the help of Sejo Vega Cebrián, using Daniel Shiffman's blob detection algorithm found in https://github.com/CodingTrain/website/blob/master/Tutorials/Processing/11_video/sketch_11_7_BlobTracking/
+This sketch was built with the help of Sejo Vega-Cebrián, using Daniel Shiffman's blob detection algorithm found in https://github.com/CodingTrain/website/blob/master/Tutorials/Processing/11_video/sketch_11_7_BlobTracking/

 This is what it does: